CageNic/cagenic.github.io/_posts/test.md

 ---
 title:  "this is a test"
-layout: post
 author: "Cultural Rambler"
 categories: history culture
 ---
-this is a test with no date in the blog title
+this is a test with no date in the filename in the _posts folder in GitHub repo structure